Mikeishiring/Closing-table/README.md

    - Status: `fail` (deal cannot be closed)

 **Key Properties:**
+- **Total compensation:** The mechanism evaluates the complete package (base + equity), not just base salary
-- **Single-shot submission:** Each party inputs a single number
+- **Single-shot submission:** Each party inputs their total compensation as a single combined number
-- **Single-use:** Each offer can only be submitted once
+- **Single-use:** Each offer can only be submitted once, then immediately deleted from memory
 - **Fair split:** When overlap exists, surplus is divided exactly 50/50
 - **Outcome-only display:** Only the final outcome (deal/no deal/close) and final number are shown
 - **Rounding:** Final offers are rounded to nearest $1,000 for simplicity
+- **Privacy:** No email addresses are collected; offers are deleted immediately after use

 ---

 ## What It's Good For

 ✅ **Single-shot negotiations** — When both parties want to make one final offer and close the deal quickly
+✅ **Total compensation clarity** — Evaluates the complete package (base + equity), not just base salary
 ✅ **Transparency and fairness** — The mechanism is simple and predictable; both parties know how it works
 ✅ **Time-sensitive situations** — Fast resolution when there's urgency to close
 ✅ **Reducing negotiation fatigue** — No back-and-forth; submit numbers once and get an answer
 ✅ **Outcome-only display** — The app only displays the final outcome and number, not the original inputs
 ✅ **Clear boundaries** — Explicitly shows when a deal is possible vs. when ranges are too far apart
 ✅ **Fair surplus distribution** — When ranges overlap, the surplus is split 50/50, ensuring both parties benefit equally
+✅ **Privacy-first** — No email addresses collected; offers deleted immediately after mechanism runs

 ---

 ## What It's NOT Good For

 ❌ **Multi-round negotiations** — This is a **single-use mechanism**.
 Each offer can only be submitted once.
-Once used, the offer is marked as "used" and cannot be resubmitted.
+Once used, the offer is immediately deleted from memory.
-❌ **Complex compensation packages** — Only handles base salary.
-Does not account for equity, bonuses, benefits, or other compensation components
+❌ **Non-monetizable benefits** — Only handles base salary and equity as dollar amounts.
+Does not account for signing bonuses, benefits, PTO, or other non-standard components
 ❌ **Situations requiring human judgment** — The 10% "bridge zone" is flagged for human conversation, but the mechanism itself is purely algorithmic
 ❌ **Long-term relationship building** — This is transactional, not relational.
 No negotiation history or relationship context
 ❌ **Production use cases** — This is a prototype.
 No permanent data storage, no email integration, no audit trails
-❌ **High-stakes executive negotiations** — Designed for standard salary negotiations, not complex C-suite packages
+❌ **High-stakes executive negotiations** — Designed for standard compensation negotiations, not complex C-suite packages
 ❌ **Situations where flexibility matters** — The mechanism is rigid: overlap = deal, no overlap = no deal (or bridge zone flag)

 ### Key Limitation: Single-Use Mechanism